-Open.epic enables Epic Community Members and developers to use the open.epic APIs, certain interfaces, and other standards-based and Epic-developed application programming interfaces (APIs) to connect and interact with Epic Community Members’ systems.
-Open.epic includes Materials to use as you develop, test, market, offer, deploy, and support products or services that interact with the interfaces and APIs available on open.epic.
-The Materials are provided as-is with no warranties, express or implied.
+Open.epic enables Epic Community Members and developers to use the open.epic Components and certain interfaces and other Epic-developed technologies to connect and interact with Epic Community Members’ Epic software.
+This website includes Materials to use as you develop, test, market, offer, deploy, and support products or services that interact with the technology available through open.epic.

 For Epic Community Members

-- Some interoperability technology made available on open.epic may require an Epic Community Member to license additional functionality or build additional workflows, so where possible please help our mutual customers avoid surprises by working closely with them and directing them to Epic with any questions related to Epic software.
+- Some interoperability technology made available through open.epic requires an Epic Community Member to have a license to other functionality or build additional workflows.
+Where possible, please help our mutual customers avoid surprises by working closely with them and directing them to Epic with any questions related to Epic software.